-Alamo Road in NV: if you get stuck during summer you die
+Alamo Road in Nevada: if you get stuck during summer, you die

-Alamo Road is a very remote drive in Clark County, in the U.S. state of Nevada.
+Alamo Road is a very remote drive located in Clark County, in the U.S. state of Nevada.
 Passenger vehicles aren't recommended.
 Conditions are hazardous.

 How long is Alamo Road?

-Tucked away in the Desert National Wildlife Refuge, the trail is 70 miles (113 km) long, running from Corn Creek Field Station (in the south) with the town of Alamo (in the north).
-The road is totally unpaved and tops out at Sheep Pass, at 1.536m (5,039ft) above the sea level.
-The road is open year round.
-Alamo Road runs along the west side of the Sheep Range and comes out on HWY 93 just south of Alamo.
-A high clearance vehicle is recommended when adventuring out here, though a 2WD can get you around to most places on Alamo Road and Mormon Road.
+The road is totally unpaved and tops out at Sheep Pass, at 1,536 meters (5,039 feet) above sea level.
+The road is open year-round.
+A high-clearance vehicle is recommended when adventuring out here, though a 2WD can get you around to most places on Alamo Road and Mormon Road.
 Just use common sense when off-roading.
-Sandy in sections, the possibility for water crossing and mud.
-One section becomes almost impassible during the wet season.
-Advised not to do this road in bad weather, as you can find yourself in a flash flood.
+The road is sandy in sections, with the possibility of water crossings and mud.
+One section becomes almost impassable during the wet season.
+It is advised not to use this road in bad weather, as you can find yourself in a flash flood.

 How long does it take to drive Alamo Road?